What is Retatrutide?

 The Three Receptor Targets

-Understanding Retatrutide requires understanding the three receptor systems it engages.
+Understanding Retatrutide research requires understanding the three receptor systems it engages.

 Retatrutide in Clinical Research